FREQUENTLY ASKED QUESTIONS

 What is the mobile signal like?
 Graig Wen is situated in a fairly rural area, so depending on your provider you may get some signal while you’re here.
 We find that EE provides the best coverage on our site, while Vodafone is patchy and o2 not available until near Dolgellau!.
 We do however have a phone in reception that our guests are welcome to use if needed.

 Do you accept groups?
 By arrangement we welcome small groups of family / friends who respect the tranquil environment here and our quiet hours between 8am and 11pm.
 There are a few areas of our camp site where you can pitch a small group of tents together but we are required by planning conditions to limit where tents are pitched so they are mostly widely spaced out across 40 acres of land.
 Please phone us to book on 01341 250482 rather than trying to book online.
-Exclusive hire of the whole site is available for special celebrations if you book far enough in advance!
+Exclusive hire of the whole site is available for special celebrations if you book far enough in advance (usually about a year in advance)!

 How do I book glamping?